OCD AND ANXIETY

 Overall, our outcome data consistently have shown that our residential and partial hospitalization treatment centers offer effective treatment, and newer studies under way are demonstrating similar consistency in outcomes for our partial hospital level of outpatient care.
 In selected programs where we have reached out one year after they leave the program, past patients report that they’ve been able to maintain the gains they made during treatment.
 With the implementation of our Cerner electronic health record, we are gaining additional understanding of our clinical effectiveness across service lines, levels of care and throughout our system, including our regional network of outpatient centers.
 With this knowledge, we are gaining insights that contribute to real-time adjustments in care and help us confirm the impact of evidence-based care upon outcomes.

-In our residential Nashotah program, individuals receiving treatment are asked to routinely complete several instruments that assess the severity of their symptoms as well as co-occurring problems.
-These measures help us create individualized treatment plans addressing each person’s unique concerns, assess each person’s progress in treatment, and evaluate the overall effectiveness of our programs.
-Using two accepted instruments for measuring emotional regulation and quality of life, Rogers obtained self-reported outcomes from patients treated between 2016 and 2017 for 125 patients in the Nashotah program.
+In our Nashotah Center for DBT Female Adolescent Residential Care, individuals receiving treatment are asked to routinely complete several instruments that assess the severity of their symptoms as well as co-occurring problems.
+These measures help us create individualized treatment plans addressing each person’s unique concerns, assess each person’s progress in treatment, and evaluate the overall effectiveness of our care.
+Using two accepted instruments for measuring emotional regulation and quality of life, Rogers obtained self-reported outcomes from patients treated between 2016 and 2017 for 125 patients in the Nashotah Center for DBT.

-From August of 2015 until March of 2018, 147 adolescents admitted to our residential services completed measures at both admission and discharge.
+From August of 2015 until March of 2018, 147 adolescents admitted to our residential care completed measures at both admission and discharge.
 The mean age was 16 years (SD=1.1).

 Additionally, patients have statistical improvements in quality of life, measured by the PQ-LES-Q-SF.
 Patients admitted with a poor to fair quality of life (m=41.6, SD=8.64), and discharged with a fair to good quality of life (m=53.1, SD=9.85).
 This is significant at the p<.001.